barlog-m/spt-andern/README.md

 `mapDisableRaiderConvertToPmc` disable converting raiders to PMC.

-`mapPmcBrainsConfig` if enabled brainc chances for PMC load from `config/pmc.json`
+`mapPmcBrainsConfig` if set to "default" then does nothing.
+Loads `brains/[value].json` file with config which brain will be selected as PMC brain.
+For example "noboss" will load `brains/noboss.json` as brains config.

 ## Other settings